 consider skipping your horse's grain bfast and restricting/slowing hay

 consumption.
+Just think how happy they will be to have an unexpected lunch later in the day!
 You will also want to have assembled all your items for the

 assistance area by steeplechase and the 10 Minute box.
 Suggested items